-The function menu includes settings that normally need to be accessed relatively infrequently, such as overall tuning, equalizer, touch response, local control on/off, etc. It also includes some memory card operations (format, etc.).
+The function menu contains items for tuning and touch adjustments, local on/off, and other global settings that need to be changed by you relatively infrequently.
+It also includes some memory card operations (format, etc.).

 Using the Function Menu

 This section explains function menu operations.
 For details about specific function menu items, see "Function Menu Settings" (page E-131).